GeorgeCloud/Django_chatServer/README.md

 # Django_chatServer 3/1/17
-A chat server for my schools local wifi.
-Undergoing almost daily development.
+A chat server for local wifi.